School of Health Professions :: Programs of Study

-Twenty-one (21) students will be admitted to the 2014 Radiography Class.
-In 2013, there were approximately 90 qualified applicants.
-Criteria used in the selection of students includes: (1) overall G.P.A., (2) entrance test results, (3) interviews, (4) student essay.
+Twenty-one (21) students will be admitted to the 2017 Radiography Class.
+In 2016, there were approximately 85 qualified applicants to be considered.
+Criteria used in the selection of students includes: (1) overall G.P.A., (2) HESI entrance test results, (3) interviews, (4) student essay.
 Applicants are encouraged to research the RT (Radiologic Technologists) profession.
-Testing and interviews will be conducted the end of February and all of March.
+Testing will be conducted by the end of February and interviews will take place in March.
 Applicants are notified in writing of the action taken by the Radiography Admissions Committee in May.
 Meeting the admission criteria does not guarantee program admission.

-A high school diploma or equivalent.
-Must have a cumulative college GPA of 2.5 or above at the end of the 2013 fall semester.
-Current HS seniors will be considered if they have a high school GPA ≥ 2.5, which must be verified by an up-to-date official HS transcript postmarked before February 1, 2014.
-High school graduates and GED holders who earned less than a 2.5 GPA during high school will be considered for admission if they completed all pre-requisite requirements ("C" or better in HS and/or college) and if they have generated a college GPA based on over 12 credits, it must be ≥ 2.5.
+A high school diploma or equivalent is required.
+You must have a cumulative college GPA of 2.5 or above at the end of the 2016 Fall semester.
+Current HS seniors will be considered if they have a high school GPA ≥ 2.5, which must be verified by an up-to-date official HS transcript postmarked before February 1, 2017.
+GED holders will be considered for admission if they completed all pre-requisite requirements ("C" or better in HS and/or college) and if they have generated a college GPA based on over 12 credits, it must be ≥ 2.5.
 If your GPA is not above a 2.5, you are encouraged to seek advising from Miss Woody (advisor) about how this will impact your eligibility and how to improve your GPA.

-The following high school prerequisite courses with a grade of "C" or higher in each course: Algebra I, Algebra II, and two (2) units of laboratory sciences (classes such as Biology, Physics, or Chemistry).
+The following high school prerequisite courses must be completed with a grade of "C" or higher in each course: Algebra I, Algebra II, and two (2) units of laboratory sciences (classes such as Biology, Physics, or Chemistry).
 Appropriate developmental or college course equivalents can be used to satisfy these requirements.
-The college "VPT" math placement testing will be utilized to determine what developmental math units (1-9) must be completed to satisfy math requirements, if lacking Algebra I and/or II.
-Prerequisites do not have to be complete prior to early application, but they must be complete by the end of spring 2014 to be eligible for the fall 2014 program.
+The college "VPT" math placement testing is utilized to determine what developmental math units (MTE 1-9) must be completed to satisfy math requirements, if lacking Algebra I and/or II.
+Prerequisites do not have to be complete prior to early application, but they must be complete by the end of spring 2017 to be eligible for the fall 2017 program.

 Pam Woody is the Health Careers Specialist who provides advising about applying and preparing for the Radiography curriculum.
-She is available to advise you after your academic application file is complete, at which time she will mail you an "Advising Letter".
+She is available to advise you after your academic application file is complete (transcripts have been received), at which time she will mail you an "Advising Letter".
 The advising form letter will give you important details about your prerequisites, career support classes, transfer of credit, and how you may contact her.
-If you would like to listen to an audio/visual presentation to learn more about the application process and eligibility you can view the Breeze presentation.
-Program policies and procedures are discussed by the Program Director during the interview.
+If you would like to view the presentation to learn more about the application process and eligibility you can click here for the Application & Program Overview (PDF).
+Program policies and procedures are discussed in detail by the Program Director during the interview phase.